-5. The same press and other media organisation may have not more than 3 representatives at any one time at the electoral precinct on polling day.

-6. The procedure for attending sessions of an electoral commission and for accrediting the press and other mass media for them to film the commission sessions during the non-election period shall be established by a decree of the CEC.
+- 5. The same press and other media organisation may have not more than 2 representatives at any one time at the electoral precinct on polling day.
+The representative of the press and other mass media must be at least 18 years old at the time of accreditation.
+At the same time, he/she may not be a representative of an electoral subject/observer of an election organisation or a representative of other press and mass media. - 6.
+The procedure for attending sessions of an electoral commission and for accrediting the press and other mass media for them to film the commission sessions during the non-election period shall be established by a decree of the CEC.